-Goods or services that are produced domestically but sold abroad.
+Resources, goods, and services that are produced domestically but sold abroad.
 Exports are sent into a region from outside that region.

-The natural resources, human resources and capital resources that are available to make goods and services.
+The natural, human, and capital resources that are available to make goods and services.
 Also known as productive resources.

 The interest rate at which a depository institution lends funds that are immediately available to another depository institution overnight.